“Bullets and Tattoos: War Artifacts and Prosthetics in the US Central American Literature

 Teixeira, Esther.
 "Prostitución, colonización crítica y revolución teórica: La reflexión

-de Gabriela Leite y demás trabajadoras sexuales organizadas y el canon.”
-A Contracorriente.
+de Gabriela Leite y demás trabajadoras sexuales organizadas y el canon."
+A Contracorriente,

 Ciriza, María del Puy and Teixeira, Esther.
 “On Interdisciplinary Presentism in Hispanic

----.
+Teixeira, Esther.
 “La prostitución de la mujer blanca en el contexto peruano decimonónico: análisis

 de Blanca Sol de Mercedes Cabello” Bulletin of Hispanic Studies 97.10 (2020): 1075-1093.